<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 What About Online Classes?

 So if you ask past volunteers if they were glad they took online classes?
-Most of them give pretty mixed reviews, with quite a few saying it's probably better to not (because of those reasons we listed above).
+Most of them give pretty mixed reviews, with quite a few saying it's probably better not to because of the reasons we listed above.

 But if you think it's something you want to give a try, here is a complete list of Snow College's online classes